A Girl of the Bush: Production

 The script was heavily influenced by the plays The Squatter's Daughter and On Our Selection.

 This was the first of three films Barrett made for his own company.
 Shooting began in October 1920 at the Fremantle Station near Bathurst.

+Filming was conducted both on studio sets and on location and the plot is interwoven with lengthy documentary-style passages that depict then-contemporary rural Australian activities such as sheep sheering and dipping, wool packing and transportation by horse team, cattle branding, and horse-breaking in the outback, as well as the playing of the illegal gambling game two up in the back alleys of Sydney.

 Reception

 The film was widely distributed and appears to have been a success at the box office.

 Vera James' father bought the rights to distribute the film in New Zealand.